vmware-nsx/eval-docs-ids-ips/README.md

         * Ability to provision up to 64 GB of memory
     * Network
         * Single pre-configured Standard or Distributed Portgroup (Management VLAN) used to deploy all VMs In the example config, VLAN-194 is used as this isngle port-group
-            * 7 x IP Addresses for VCSA, ESXi, NSX-T UA, Edge VM Uplink and External VM
+            * 8 x IP Addresses for VCSA, ESXi, NSX-T Manager, Edge VM Management, Edge VM Uplink and External VM
             * 4 x IP Addresses for TEP (Tunnel Endpoint) interfaces on ESXi and Edge VM
             * 1 x IP Address for T0 Static Route (optional)
             * All IP Addresses should be able to communicate with each other.
 These can all be in the same subnet (/27).
-In the example configuration provided the 10.114.209.128/27 subnet is used for all these IP addresses/interfaces.
+In the example configuration provided the 10.114.209.128/27 subnet is used for all these IP addresses/interfaces: vCenter, NSX Manager Managenet Interface, T0 Router Uplink, Nested ESXi VMKernel and TEP interfaces (defined in IP pool), External VM.
     * Storage
         * Ability to provision up to 1TB of storage